hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * The `network_interface` sub-resource takes a `physical_function` argument:
   * This **must** be set if your adapter type is `sriov`
   * This **must not** be set if your adapter type is not `sriov`
-  * This can found by navigating to the relevant host in the vSphere Client, going the 'Configure' tab followed by 'Networking' then 'Physical adapters' and finding the relevant physical network adapter; one of the properties of the NIC is its PCI Location
+  * This can be found by navigating to the relevant host in the vSphere Client, going to the 'Configure' tab followed by 'Networking' then 'Physical adapters' and finding the relevant physical network adapter; one of the properties of the NIC is its PCI Location
   * This is usally of the form "0000:ab:cd.e"
-* The `bandwidth_*` options on the network object are ignored
+* The `bandwidth_*` options on the network interface are not permitted
 * Adding, modifying and deleting SR-IOV NICs is supported, though will require a VM restart
 * Modifying the number of non-SR-IOV (e.g. VMXNET3) interfaces when there are SR-IOV interfaces existing is explicitly blocked (as terraform_vsphere_plugin doesn't support modifying an interface at the same index from non-SR-IOV to SR-IOV or vice-versa).
-To work around this delete all SRIOV NICs for one terraform apply, and re-add them and any change in non-SRIOV NICs on a second terraform apply.
+To work around this delete all SRIOV NICs for one terraform apply, and re-add them with any change to the number of non-SRIOV NICs on a second terraform apply.

 An example is below: